productivity

 stats blog image

-The shift from manual workflows to automated systems is no longer optional for competitive businesses.
-With 84% of enterprises already adopting low-code or no-code platforms, organizations that continue relying on manual processes face mounting operational disadvantages.
-Platforms like this+that’s workflow automation address this gap by building visual automations that draft replies, route tasks, update tools, and notify teams without requiring code.
+For competitive businesses, moving from manual workflows to automated systems has stopped being optional.
+With 84% of enterprises already adopting low-code or no-code platforms, the companies still leaning on manual processes keep falling further behind operationally.
+This+that’s workflow automation closes that gap by building visual automations that draft replies, route tasks, update tools, and notify teams, all without code.

 Key Takeaways